KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/overview-of-development-on-komodo-part-4.md

 #### Non-Fungible Token Creation

 Alternatively, rather than creating a large collective of many fungible tokens, you could instead create non-fungible tokens.
 To achieve this, use the <b>tokencreate</b> RPC to create one token at a time.
-(For each token, this would cost `1` satoshi, which is converted into a token, and the miner's fee.)
+Each token requires `1` satoshi, plus transaction fees.

 #### Attaching Data to Tokens